AdobeDocs/experience-manager-cloud-service.en/help/journey-migration/performing-migration.md

 ## Asset Sanity {#asset-sanity}

-Even though the ingestion does not fail due to to the following issues with assets, it is highly recommended to take appropriate steps with the following scenarios:
+Compared to the section above the ingestion **does not** fail due to the following asset concerns.
+However, it is highly recommended you take the appropriate steps in these scenarios:

 * Any asset that has the original rendition missing
-* Any Folder that has missing jcr:content node
+* Any Folder that has a missing jcr:content node

-Both the above items will be identified and reported in [Best Practice Analyzer](/help/move-to-cloud-service/best-practices-analyzer/overview-best-practices-analyzer.md) report.
+Both of the above items will be identified and reported in [Best Practice Analyzer](/help/move-to-cloud-service/best-practices-analyzer/overview-best-practices-analyzer.md) report.

 ## Go-Live plan {#completing-the-migration}